graphhopper/graphhopper/web/src/main/resources/api-doc.md

 ## Routing Web API Docs

 In order to communicate with your own hosted GraphHopper server you need to understand how.

-If you intend to use the Web API for your project and don't want to host it on your own servers – have a look into our options!
+If you intend to use the Web API without hosting GraphHopper on your own servers you can have a look into [our packages](http://graphhopper.com/#enterprise)!

 ### A simple example
 [http://localhost:8989/api/route?point=45.752193%2C-0.686646&point=46.229253%2C-0.32959](http://localhost:8989/api/route?point=45.752193%2C-0.686646&point=46.229253%2C-0.32959)